-In conjunction with the exhibition, moCa and the CAC are developing a robust digital catalogue, which will be made available as a free downloadable PDF on both institutions' websites.
+In conjunction with the exhibition, moCa, the CAC, and Kemper Museum are developing a robust digital catalogue, which will be made available as a free downloadable PDF on each of the institutions' websites.
 The catalogue will revisit older histories of the region while also inviting speculation about its future, highlighting certain works in the exhibition, and engaging a range of subjects including gentrification, propaganda, Jazz, joy, failure, and freedom.
 The catalogue will include new essays by the exhibition's curators as well as contributions from scholars, artists, and thought leaders.